 While certification isn't always necessary, some states and employers do require it, and it can lead to a higher salary.

-There are many other certifications available.
-Check with your school to find out what it recommends, or take a look at job descriptions in your area to see if one is preferred over others.
+You may also pursue many other certifications.
+Check with your school to find out what it recommends, or take a look at job descriptions in your area to see if employers prefer one over others.

 Before you start pouring over the internet to find a job, try networking first.
 This means reaching out to instructors, professors, classmates, and people you know personally with medical careers.
 You may even find that the clinic where you completed your internship has a job opening.